Jasmine Crockett: 2022

 On November 20, 2021, incumbent representative Eddie Bernice Johnson of Texas's 30th congressional district announced she would not seek reelection in 2022.
 Four days later, Crockett declared her candidacy for the seat.
 Johnson simultaneously announced that she was backing Crockett.
-Crockett also received extensive financial support from Super PACs aligned with the cryptocurrency industry, with Sam Bankman-Fried's Protect Our Future PAC giving in support of her campaign.
+Crockett received $2 million in financial support from Super PACs aligned with the cryptocurrency industry, with Sam Bankman-Fried's Protect Our Future PAC, and Web3 Forward giving each in support of her campaign.
 In the Democratic primary election, Crockett and Jane Hope Hamilton, an aide to U.S. representative Marc Veasey, advanced to a runoff election, which Crockett won.
 She then won the general election on November 8.

 Tenure

+Early in her term, Crockett served as the representative for the 35 newly-elected Democratic members and acted as a liaison between them and the House Democratic leadership.
+Through the Infrastructure Investment and Jobs Act signed by President Joe Biden, Crockett secured $510,000 in federal funding for infrastructure projects in Glenn Heights.

+Crockett has sponsored and co-sponsored legislation aimed at legalizing fentanyl testing strips, and offering additional employment protections for military spouses.
+She also introduced legislation to improve access to rural housing assistance and has supported proposals affecting Texas’s independent power grid.

 In a 2023 impeachment hearing for President Joe Biden, Crockett accused fellow congresswoman Marjorie Taylor Greene and other Republicans of hypocrisy.
-She claimed that those launching the impeachment inquiry, and those who brought forth charges against Biden, were ignoring documented evidence of President Donald Trump's own criminal offenses; she displayed photos from the FBI search of Mar-a-Lago, depicting Trump storing classified documents inside a bathroom (and in other locations lacking security), to which she remarked, "These are our national secrets—looks like in the shitter to me."
+She claimed that those launching the impeachment inquiry, and those who brought forth charges against Biden, were ignoring documented evidence of President Donald Trump's own criminal offenses; she displayed photos from the FBI search of Mar-a-Lago, depicting Trump storing classified documents inside a bathroom, to which she remarked, "These are our national secrets—looks like in the shitter to me."

-During the 118th Congress, Crockett served as the Democratic freshman class representative between the House Democratic leadership and the approximately 35 newly-elected Democratic members.

-Crockett addressed the 2024 Democratic National Convention and referenced the incident.
-When comparing Democratic presidential nominee Kamala Harris to Trump, the Republican nominee, she said of the latter, "He keeps national secrets next to his thinking chair—y'all know what I said the other time."
-She won a second term to House of Representatives in 2024.
-She was a co-chair of the 2024 Harris–Walz campaign.
+Crockett also served as a national co-chair of the 2024 Harris–Walz campaign.

+In 2025, she was appointed to the House Judiciary Committee.

-In March 2025, Crockett called Governor Greg Abbott, who is handicapped and uses a wheelchair, "Governor Hot Wheels" and a "Hot Ass Mess" at a speech onstage during Human Rights Campaign's annual dinner.
+She later referred to Texas Governor Greg Abbott as "Governor Hot Wheels" and a "Hot Ass Mess" during a speech at a Human Rights Campaign event.
 Crockett denied that the comment had to do with Abbott's condition, instead saying that it referenced the "planes, trains, and automobiles" he used to transfer migrants to Democratic communities.
-In response, Abbott stated: "It's another day and another disaster by the Democrats."
-Representative Randy Weber filed a censure resolution against Crockett.
+Representative Randy Weber filed a resolution to censure her.

-In June 2025, Crockett announced her candidacy for Ranking Member of the Committee on Oversight and Government Reform.
-She later withdrew from the race to become the Ranking Member after placing last in the House Democratic Steering and Policy Committee vote.